aogriffiths/jupyter-power-container/README.md

 Examples
 ========

 Some example data can be found [here](https://github.com/nickvdata/NH-sample-data-analysis).
-You can use it with:
+You can get it with:

 ```
 cd $HOME/jupyter-power-container-home
 git clone https://github.com/nickvdata/NH-sample-data-analysis
 ```

+Then, in Jupyter you can play with it by going to the `NH-sample-data-analysis` directory and opening the relevant notebooks.

 Building
 ========